Sleeper hit: In music

 "Truth Hurts" by Lizzo was released in September 2017, and did not chart until its appearance in the 2019 romantic comedy film Someone Great led to the single debuting at the number 50 position on the Billboard Hot 100.
 As the song became a sleeper hit on the chart, the music video—featuring the singer in a "wedding-gone-wild" concept—went viral.
-By September 2019, the single had reached number one on the chart.
-The music video has been viewed over 290 million times as of August 2022.
+By September 2019, the single had reached number one on the chart, while picking up 93 million views.
 The single also benefited from its use in TikTok videos by users who lip-synced or referenced the lyric "I just took a DNA test, turns out, I'm 100 percent that bitch".
 During its chart run, Gary Trust, the senior director of charts at Billboard, noted the rarity of a song topping the Hot 100 almost two years after its release, but explained that, "in the digital era, it's much easier than ever before for music fans to be exposed to older songs that might've been overlooked the first time around."
 According to Paper magazine's Michael Love Michael, Lizzo's sleeper hit can also be explained by a more inclusive popular media since the song's original release: "Black women are more visible than ever on magazine covers; fashion is having broader conversations about size, racial, and ethnic diversity.
 Lizzo's presence in these spaces signals a future of greater inclusion."

-TikTok
+Chappell Roan's debut studio album The Rise and Fall of a Midwest Princess was not an immediate commercial success upon its release in September 2023; however, it began to garner a cult following due to Roan's supporting act on Olivia Rodrigo's Guts World Tour, her performances at music festivals like Coachella and Governors Ball, and the success of her follow-up single, "Good Luck, Babe!".
+By June 2024, the album had peaked within the top ten on the Billboard 200.
+Subsequently, several of its singles ("Femininomenon", "Casual", "Pink Pony Club", "Red Wine Supernova", and "Hot to Go!") entered the Billboard Global 200 and the Billboard Hot 100 for the first time since their release.

+In the 2020s, Lostwave grew in popularity, spearheaded by the search for "Subways of Your Mind" by Fex - known for many years as "The Most Mysterious Song on the Internet".
+This and other songs which went unheralded at the time of their original release saw a resultant increase in popularity.

+COVID-19 pandemic

-The COVID-19 pandemic played a significant role in audiences' rediscovery of previously-released media, including music.
-Primarily through video sharing service TikTok and other social media platforms, songs which were released up to several years prior but failed to make an immediate impression commercially have gained renewed popularity and chart success.
+The COVID-19 pandemic played a significant role in audiences' rediscovery of previously released media, including music, primarily through video sharing service TikTok and other social media platforms.
+Songs which were released up to several years prior but failed to make an immediate impression commercially have gained renewed popularity and chart success.
+In September 2023, Billboard introduced the new TikTok Billboard Top 50, which keeps track of songs from how many plays they get on TikTok.
 Examples of TikTok sleeper hits since 2020 include: